Helpful Hints and Lice Removal Tips

 Treating head lice can be frustrating, but here are some helpful hints and lice removal tips so that your family can become lice free.

-Helpful hints for successful application of lice treatments:
+Helpful hints for successful treatments and lice removal:

 - Take it slow and remember to read and follow all directions carefully and completely.

 - Self-medication is not a good idea as you cannot see the back of your own head.
-A second person is required to remove the lice and nits (eggs).
+A second person needs to remove the lice and nits (eggs).

 - To be effective, any head lice treatment must come in full contact with all head lice.
-Any head lice that are missed or only partially immersed will likely survive treatment.
-Do not try to spread a single application treatment to multiple family members as you may not have enough of the product to thoroughly treat each person.
+Any head lice missed, or only partially immersed, will likely survive treatment.
+Do not try to share a single application across multiple family members because you may not have enough for everyone.

 - Lice congregate at the nape of the neck and behind the ears.
-Be sure these areas are thoroughly saturated with the head lice treatment first and work the product up from there.
+Be sure to saturate these areas with the head lice treatment first and work the product up from there.
 Using a nit comb, begin the comb-out process at the nape of the neck.

-- Follow through with the recommended second treatment in seven days to kill any newly hatched lice.
+- As recommended, complete a second treatment in seven days to kill any newly hatched lice.

 - If lice infestation persists, contact your doctor.

 - Wash all bedding and clothing that your child has used.
 Wash in hot water (at least 130°F) or run them through your dryer's hottest setting for at least 30 minutes.